dotunlonge/React-Calendar/README.md

 - Allows you to add, edit and delete reminders.
 - Allows you to navigate between months, and years.
 - Tap on date to add reminder
+- Add Weather Forecast To Reminders
+- View the first couple of reminders sorted by time on the calendar dates.

 ## How to deploy